 If the visual system controls the drift speed in a closed-loop manner then it should exhibit a convergence dynamics7.
 Indeed, analyzing the mean within-pause dynamics of drift speed showed that the eye converged to its target drifting speed during the first 50 – 150 ms of the pause, following an initial increase and a gradual decrease of the speed.
 While starting the pause with speeds ~7 deg/sec on average, the eye then converged to ~5 deg/sec in natural viewing and to ~6 deg/sec in tunneled viewing (Fig. 2c).
 These speed values should be considered as upper bounds of the actual drift speed, as recording noise was not filtered out in order to preserve maximal temporal sensitivity11.
 Indeed, filtering the drift records removes the fast within-pause changes but preserves the general convergence dynamics (Extended Data Fig. 2e).
 As the recording noise in our system could be biased by pupil size or saccade kinematics12, we verified that the drift speeds we measured did not depend on the pupil size or on the amplitudes or speeds of the saccades preceding them (r2 < 0.01 for all cases), and that these variables were not significantly different across viewing conditions (Extended Data Fig. 2).
 Given these independencies, the fact that the drift speed stabilized on different values in different viewing conditions indicate that the stabilization dynamics do not stem from a passive adaptation process such as ocular muscle fatigue.

-If the visual system maintains Sp across image sizes and compromises its control when challenged with tunneling, then the trial-to-trial variability of Sp should reflect that.
+If the visual system maintains Sp $ I think you defined Sp as drift speed?$ across image sizes and compromises its control when challenged with tunneling $ not clear- what is compromised?
+The closed loop aspect?, then the trial-to-trial variability of Sp should reflect that.
 Indeed, while Sp exhibited relatively small coefficient of variance (CV) during natural viewing (0.88 and 0.55 for large and small, respectively), its CV increased significantly when tunneled (1.22 and 1.05 for large and small, respectively; Fig. 2d; Extended Data Table 1).
 Interestingly, the kinematics of the saccadic jumps, which are often considered open-loop ballistic movements, also appeared to be under closed-loop control; while obeying a main-sequence pattern to the same extent in natural and tunneled conditions for low saccadic amplitudes, (amplitudes that scaled with the image size - up to 7.5 deg for large and 3 deg for small images); saccade kinematics showed higher variations in tunneled vision beyond these amplitudes (Extended Data Fig. 1).

 The analysis thus far suggests that drift kinematics are controlled in a closed-loop manner, in which the amount of the available visual information affects Sp and Xp, which in turn determine the acquisition of visual information.
 To analyze the relations between the concurrently-scanned visual details and the kinematics of eye movement we examined the spatiotemporal trajectories of eye movements during individual trials (Fig. 3). tunneled vision of large images induced a novel saccadic pattern - border-following (Fig. 3a).
 Most (55±7%) of the saccades made by all participants in all tunneled-large trials were border-following (Fig. 3b; see Methods).
 This border-following behavior, observed here for the first time, is consistent with a closed loop control of saccadic target selection (as saccadic target is determined by concurrent sensory data and its execution will modify the sensory data), and is not based on target-saliency models5,13, since the target is not visible in most cases of saccadic jumps under tunneled viewing.